Squidgets: Sketch-based Widget Design for Scene Manipulation: Related Work

+User strokes, scribbles, and sketch gestures have been applied to interfaces in a variety of domains \cite{sketchmodeling-star2008,sketchcontent-star2020} including ideation \cite{arora2017sketchsoup}, modeling \cite{teddy,ilovesketch,mentalcanvas}, illustration \cite{Sykora09-EG,kitty,draco}, and animation \cite{lineofaction,Sykora05-SBM,hashim2023drawing}.
+Techniques to aid the execution of sketch strokes and to aid the drawing process have also been explored \cite{sketchrev}.
+While our work is focused on an application-agnostic framework for general stroke-based scene manipulation, we draw inspiration from this body of work for compelling examples, such as an animated line-of-action \cite{lineofaction} in \autoref{fig:squidget-motivation}(b), \ref{fig:teaser}(h), to showcase squidgets interaction.

-UI widgets are visual 3D elements designed to provide an in-situ interface to manipulating objects and aspects of a virtual scene \cite{Bie86}.
-Widgets are typically hand-designed to capture the form/function of scene attributes they control, and can range from simple spatial transform widgets, to custom controllers specific to complex objects such as the human face in Figure~\ref{fig:teaser}(h).
-Point-click-and-drag interaction of widgets can be improved using stroke-based techniques \cite{sketchwidgets08}.
-Our squidget framework is able to homogeneously interact using over-sketching with such curve-based widgets Figure~\ref{fig:teaser}(h).
+\addvspace{4pt} {\bf Scene proxies and custom widgets:} UI widgets are visual 2D/3D elements designed to provide an in-situ interface to manipulating objects and aspects of a virtual scene \cite{Bie86}.
+Sketching such UI sliders and axes for scene manipulation have also been explored~\cite{tsandilas2015sketchsliders, kwon2016axisketcher}.
+Widgets are typically hand-designed to capture the form/function of scene attributes they control, and can range from simple spatial transform widgets, to custom curve controllers used to illustrate mechanical assemblies \cite{mechanical} or specific to the deformation parameters of complex objects such as the human face in \autoref{fig:teaser}(g).
+Point-click-and-drag interaction of such widgets can be improved using stroke-based techniques \cite{sketchwidgets08}.
+Our squidgets framework is able to homogeneously interact using over-sketching with such curve-based widgets (\autoref{fig:teaser}(h)).

 Curves have also been used as visual proxies and manipulation handles for deformable objects \cite{wires,silsketch}.
-Interaction with these curves are manifested as a deformation of the object vertices.
-Squidgets are inspired by such techniques, and generalize their control beyond deformable objects (eg. the mug in Figure~\ref{fig:sqtypes}(c)) to any scene elements whose visual appearance can be controlled by some set of attributes (eg. the cone-angle of a spotlight in Figure~\ref{fig:sqtypes}(c)).
+Squidgets generalize this control beyond deformable objects (e.g. the avocado in \autoref{fig:teaser}(f)) to any scene elements whose visual appearance can be controlled by some set of attributes (e.g. the cone-angle of a spotlight in \autoref{fig:abstraction}).
+Finally, sketched strokes have been anchored to objects in Augmented Reality scenes to provide dynamic visualizations of changing scene attributes \cite{realitysketch}, complementary to our problem where the scene attributes respond to the sketched strokes.